-Grandparents Eddie and Janice Stroud in Simpsonville, South Carolina, learned about the news of the shooting from TV reports, they told CNN affiliate WYFF
+Grandparents Eddie and Janice Stroud in Simpsonville, South Carolina, learned about the news of the shooting from TV reports, they told CNN affiliate WYFF in Greenville.

 “The day went by and we didn’t hear anything about Luke.
 We kept hoping they would find him wandering around in shock,” Janice Stroud told the station.

 “By 7 o’clock, I said, ‘I don’t like this.
 This is not good,’ ” her husband said, according to WYFF.
 “Finally, (police) called us at 1 a.m. and said Luke was among the students that had been killed.”

 Janice Stroud said, “He was a good kid.
 He … never got in trouble.
 He was the last of my daughter’s children who still lived at home.”

 Cousin Grant Cox called Luke “an amazing individual.
 Always happy, always smiling.
 His smile was contagious, and so was his laugh.

 Another relative, Mary Beth Stroud-Gibbs, posted on Facebook that the family is “very close” and it is “devastated by this senseless shooting.”

 “Our Luke was a precious child.”

 Cara danced at the Drake School of Irish Dance in South Florida.

 “Cara was a beautiful soul and always had a smile on her face,” the dance studio said in a statement.
 “We are heartbroken as we send our love and support to her family during this horrible time.”